directus/directus/docs/cloud/projects.md

 ## Manage an Enterprise Project

-Each Enterprise Project is customized, and as such, cannot be managed from the dashboard.
-The Project will be managed in tandem with Directus Core Team.
+Each Enterprise Project is customized, and as such, cannot be managed from the Cloud Dashboard.
+The Project will be managed in tandem with the Directus Core Team.

 :::tip Ready to to go Enterprise?